About Nature Mapr

 Data collected by citizen scientists through NatureMapr helps to educate the broader community including the next generation of scientists and activists, and it can be used in the development of local biodiversity projects.
 Verified data is shared with the Atlas of Living Australia and work is progressing on sharing data with BioNet (NSW Wildlife Atlas).
 The project also has the potential to guide strategic land use planning, biosecurity planning and management and local and regional decision making.

-- Visit the SHNM web page and create a login.
+- Through your web browser visit the SHNM web page and create a login.
 You will need a user name, email address and password.
 You can add more details in your user profile at any time.

 - Explore the web site and look at other sightings and sound recordings as well as the resource centre.